lornebb/LABB_MS2/README.md

 ##### Images

 This is not an image heavy web site.
 The majority of the site is text and icon only.

-        * Images
+The only image used in the design is on the home page, for creativity context.
+The image was found, license free, on <a href="https://unsplash.com/s/photos/writing-block">Unsplash</a>.

-        * Backgrounds
+##### Backgrounds

-GIT COMMIT BIUSH!!!
+One background is used site wide for continuity.
+The muted yellow from the palette #FFF07C is used to fill the screen and allow the green generator buttons to stand out.

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.